5 Reasons To See Yourself as a Personal Brand

 Make it a priority to show that special something to the hiring manager to separate yourself from the field of candidates.

 Don’t only answer questions in the interview, but ask questions.

 Ask interview questions about the work and challenges.

 This may set you up to interject ideas you have for approaches to overcome these challenges, making you appear outstanding and gaining selection for the opportunity.

 Friendships and Relationships

 They don’t have to be just like you, and they don’t have to be the exact opposite.

-The unique charm of a person that will captivate you and draw your desire to be in their inner circle or share a close personal relationship.
+The unique charm of a person will captivate you and draw your desire to be in their inner circle or share a close personal relationship.

-It may be a distinctive trait, eccentric behavior, singular thought, eclectic style, authoritative approach, eloquent, and persuasive response that catches your attention.
+It may be a distinctive trait, eccentric behavior, singular thought, eclectic style, authoritative approach, an eloquent and persuasive response that gets attention.

 Curate Your Brand